Abnormal behaviour of birds in captivity

 A pet grey parrot displaying signs of extensive feather-plucking.

 Abnormal behavior of birds in captivity has been found to occur among both domesticated and wild birds.
 Abnormal behavior can be defined in several ways.
-Statistically, 'abnormal' is when the occurrence, frequency or intensity of a behaviour varies statistically significantly, either more or less, from the normal value.
+Statistically, 'abnormal' is when the occurrence, frequency or intensity of a behaviour varies significantly, either more or less, from the normal value.
 This means that theoretically, almost any behaviour could become 'abnormal' in an individual.
 Less formally, 'abnormal' includes any activity judged to be outside the normal behaviour pattern for captive birds of that particular class or age.
-For example, running rather than flying may be a normal behaviour and regularly observed in one species, however, in another species it might be normal but becomes 'abnormal' if it reaches a high frequency, or in another species it is rarely observed and any incidence is considered 'abnormal'.
+For example, running rather than flying may be a normal behaviour and regularly observed in one species, however, in another species it might be normal but may become 'abnormal' if it occurs frequently, or in another species it is rarely observed and any incidence is considered 'abnormal'.
 This article does not include 'one-off' behaviours performed by individual birds that might be considered abnormal for that individual, unless these are performed repeatedly by other individuals in the species and are recognised as part of the ethogram of that species.

 Most abnormal behaviours can be categorised collectively (e.g., eliminative, ingestive, stereotypies), however, many abnormal behaviours fall debatably into several of these categories and categorisation is therefore not attempted in this article.
 Abnormal behaviours here are considered to be related to captive housing but may also be due to medical conditions.
 The article does not include behaviours in birds that are genetically modified to express abnormal behaviour.